teadetime/computer_vision/README.md

 In almost any views, this is a very rudimentary start to the problem of “gesture” or “hand” control.
 However, our experimentation led us to understand more of the problem and how it may be more accurately addressed.
 To improve upon our work we feel that the following ideas show promise or are worth exploring:
 - A single Machine learning model to get hand pose detection (https://ai.googleblog.com/2019/08/on-device-real-time-hand-tracking-with.html).
 This would simplify the process to potentially be less affected by lighting conditions.
 - Adjust for lighting and contrast to improve model and masking
-- use a segmenting machine learning model rather than object detection and homebrewed masking.
+- Use a segmenting machine learning model rather than object detection and homebrewed masking.
 This would improve speed and likely quality
 - Supplement training data with data specific to the task.
 In our case making a few frames of our hands in the orientations we were interested in would likely really help our object detection model.
 - Use an ML model to determine appropriate masking parameters for hand colors
 - Experiment with training a full frame image classifier.
 Implementation would be simple and it could potentially provide simple gesture indication without the location and size parts that are gained from doing object detection.
 This would also eliminate other processing needed to determine hand gesture after localizing it with our current model.